tma02/WorldEngine/README.md

 # WorldEngine
-Highly configurable Socket.IO MMO game engine.
+Highly configurable Socket.IO MMO game engine server suite.
+WorldEngine uses PostgreSQL for persistent storage.
+All game entities, objects, and events can and should be extended/handled by scripts.

 ## Scripting
 Ideally, all game logic is written in JavaScript scripts to be interpreted at launch.
 Scripts can be used to make and register: item attribute presets, skills, packet actions, etc. Scripts can also hook on to event triggers to handle game events.